Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism

 \subsubsection{On-chip Memory Operators}

-Based on STeP's design decision to make the memory hierarchy explicit, we introduce on-chip memory operators that convert between streams and on-chip memory.
-These operators are used to express buffering (parts of) streams on-chip to avoid off-chip memory accesses or recomputation.
-This expressiveness reveals a vast design space of implementations that trade off on-chip memory requirements and off-chip traffic.
-Furthermore, the shape semantics of STeP enable capturing this trade-off, providing insight into the vast design space it expresses.
+These operators allow programs to leverage on-chip scratchpads and avoid off-chip memory accesses or recomputation.
+This expressiveness exposes a large design space of implementations that trade off on-chip memory usage against off-chip traffic.

-\begin{description}[leftmargin=8pt] \item[Bufferize] reads in data from the input stream and stores it in an on-chip memory in linear order.
-The operator requires a \emph{bufferize rank} argument.
-Once the operator finishes creating on-chip memory with the bufferize rank, a reference is emitted to the output stream, and the operator starts accumulating into a new on-chip memory.
-Given a bufferize rank of \texttt{b} and an input stream shape of $[D_a,\cdots,D_b,\cdots,D_0]$, the output stream shape is $[D_a,\cdots,$ $D_b]$ and the allocated on-chip memory shape is $[D_{b-1},\cdots$ $D_0]$.
-STeP allows storing a dynamically-sized regular tensor in on-chip memory.
-This enables maximizing data reuse with minimal on-chip memory when the application introduces dynamically sized tensors.